lucasdotvin/laravel-soulbscription/.github/CONTRIBUTING.md

 Please read and understand the contribution guide before creating an issue or pull request.

+## Scope

+It is important to keep in mind that **payments are out of our scope**, so any contribution to integrate with any payment gateway won't be accepted.
+Our goal here is to keep an agnostic structure capable of coexist with any payment service.

 ## Etiquette

 This project is open source, and as such, the maintainers give their free time to build and maintain the source code